 - Other extreme circumstances (case by case basis)

-The following circumstances are not considered extenuating and beyond the student's control, but based on personal choices.
+The following circumstances are not considered extenuating and beyond the student's control:

 - Not knowing the deadline or procedure